BowBoyCode/Docker/DockerBashTerminal.md

-Sure!
-Below is a simple example of a Dockerfile that sets up a Bash terminal in a Docker container.
+# Below is a simple example of a Dockerfile that sets up a Bash terminal in a Docker container.
 This Dockerfile uses the official Ubuntu image as the base and installs Bash.

 Here's the Dockerfile: